All AEM majors should be aware of the CALS academic policies.

 Calculus: MATH 1106 or MATH 1110

-Note: Earning a score of 4 or 5 on the AP Calculus exam or the AP Statistics exam OR transferring an approved calculus or statistics course with a grade of “C” or better fulfills this requirement.
+Note: Earning a score of 4 or 5 on the AP Calculus exam or a 5 on the AP Statistics exam, or transferring an approved calculus or statistics course with a grade of “C” or better, fulfills this requirement.

 - Introductory Life Sciences/Biology: minimum 6 credits that fulfill the CALS requirement; may include introductory life sciences courses for non-life sciences majors

 - Physics or Chemistry: any 3-credit course offered by the physics or chemistry departments

 - Other Physical/Life Science course(s)

 Minimum 12 credits